psysrc/blip/docs/developers.md

 # For Developers

+## Poetry

+Poetry is used to manage this repo.

 ## Unit tests

+Pytest is used for unit testing.

-To run the unit tests:
+To run the unit tests, run `poetry run pytest`.
-1. Create a Python virtual environment and install `pytest`
-2. From the root project directory, run `python -m pytest`